 There is additional information on Assets of Community Value - Policy Statement via the Government website.

-We are part of The Rural Coalition which is made up of the 15 leading organisations which represent rural interests, who subscribe to a vision for a living and working countryside.
+NALC is part of The Rural Coalition which is made up of the 15 leading organisations which represent rural interests, which subscribe to a vision for a living and working countryside.
 We are calling on the Government to deliver on its Big Society vision by radically empowering local people to shape the rural places in which they live.

-In most rural towns and villages, community has always been more important than the state.
+In most rural towns, villages and communities it has always been more important than the state.
 Our report is not about central direction, the technicalities of new development, or the necessary size of investment in public services.
-In fact it is not about top-down rules and targets at all.
+In fact, it is not about top-down rules and targets at all.

 To build the 'Big Society' in rural areas the greatest need is to answer the questions about how government at every level can empower rural communities – to manage and plan for business and residential growth in the countryside over time, to shape and take part in the delivery of services, and to meet the challenges of an age of austerity and climate change – in a way that is:

 More sustainable - to meet the challenges of the environment, climate change and community